Send to a friend

 A greater number of scientists are also being trained on African soil, either through regional training networks or through partnerships with institutions in Asia, Europe, Latin America and the United States.

 But while it is important to celebrate these achievements, there is no time for the continent to rest on its laurels.
 A World Bank report on African research performance in science, technology, engineering and mathematics subjects launched in November this year found that Africa’s scientific rise has been dominated by the health sciences.
-In addition, Africa’s scientific rise, though impressive, remains more modest than that in other developing regions such as Asia and Latin America.

 Egypt, Kenya, Nigeria and South Africa, Africa’s research powerhouses, are not growing scientifically at par with key emerging economies such as Brazil, China and India.

 Between now and the next UNESCO Science Report, due in 2020, Africa must equal and even exceed its performance hitherto in order not to lose the gains made so far.
 It must also boost its performance in non-health subjects.

 This will require renewed investment, renewed political will and renewed training support and job opportunities for young bright Africans.
 Or Africa’s scientific renaissance could be over before it even started.

 Journalist Linda Nordling, based in Cape Town, South Africa, specialises in African science policy, education and development.
 She was the founding editor of Research Africa and writes for SciDev.Net, Nature and others.

 This piece was produced by SciDev.Net’s Sub-Saharan Africa English desk.

 BBC El Nino threatens 'millions in east and southern Africa' (BBC, 10 November 2015)